CramBL/moss_decoder/README.md

 | :----------------------------------------------- | -------------: | ------: | ------: | ------------: |
 | `python moss_test/util/decoder_native_python.py` | 36.319 ± 0.175 |  36.057 |  36.568 | 228.19 ± 2.70 |
 | `python moss_test/util/decoder_rust_package.py`  |  0.159 ± 0.002 |   0.157 |   0.165 |          1.00 |

+## @CERN Gitlab installation for CentOS and similar distributions from local build

+If you update the package source code and want to build and install without publishing and fetching from PyPI, you can follow these steps.

+The `.gitlab-ci.yml` file contains a `build-centos` manual job which will build the MOSS decoder package from source and saves the package as an artifact.

+1. Start the job, download the artifacts.
+2. Unzip the artifacts and you will find a `wheels` package in `/target/wheels/` with the `.whl` extension
+3. Run `python -m pip install <wheels package>.whl`
+4. Confirm the installation with `python -m pip freeze | grep moss`, it should display something containing `moss_decoder @ file:<your-path-to-wheels-package>`

+### Troubleshooting
+if you get `ERROR: Could not find a version that satisfies the requirement ...` make sure to add `.whl` when performing step 3 above.

+if you don't see the expected message at step 4, try running the installation command in step 3 with `--upgrade` and/or `--no-cache-dir`.